EEG Exam Eligibility Requirements

 *CAAHEP – Commission on Accreditation of Allied Health Education Programs.
 For a list of programs, see the CAAHEP website or the ASET website.

 A: ABRET has been discussing this option for many years.
 Expert opinion was sought.
 The timing was right and pieces fell into place in order to make this happen in a relatively short time period.
-The timetable for this change was not finalized until Spring 2011.
+The timetable for this change was finalized in Spring 2011, announced in Fall 2011 for implementation in 2013.

 Q: Without an oral exam, will the exam be easier?